pratit-goswami/Delta-Hedging-Under-Model-Mismatch/readme2.md

-# Delta Hedging Under Model Mismatch: SABR vs. Black–Scholes Study
+# Delta Hedging Under Model Mismatch: A SABR vs. Black–Scholes Study

 **Author:** Pratit Goswami

 ---

-## 1. Objective and Motivation
+## Objective and Motivation

-This project studies discrete delta hedging performance under volatility model misspecification.
-The goal is to quantify how calibration error or the use of a flat Black–Scholes volatility instead of a stochastic volatility model — translates into realized hedging error when the true dynamics follow SABR.
-Rather than comparing prices at inception, the focus is on full P&L distributions from dynamically hedging a short at-the-money option under competing models.

-In practice, traders hedge using model-implied deltas, and small modeling errors can compound into systematic bias or amplified tail risk.
-Evaluating the dispersion and skew of hedging outcomes therefore provides a direct measure of model risk: not whether a model prices correctly, but whether it meaningfully controls risk.

-We compare three hedging approaches:

-1. **Correctly calibrated SABR deltas**
-2. **Miscalibrated SABR deltas**
-3. **Black–Scholes deltas with constant ATM implied volatility**

-The objective is to quantify how model misspecification translates into hedging P&L dispersion and tail risk.
+This project studies **delta hedging under model mismatch** using live **AAPL options data**.
+The main objective is to compare hedge performance under two different volatility-model assumptions: **Black-Scholes**, which assumes volatility stays constant, and **SABR**, which allows volatility to change over time and across strikes.
+By placing these two models side by side, the project aims to show how model choice can affect hedging performance in practice.

+The motivation for this work comes from the fact that real option markets usually show a **volatility smile or skew**, which is not captured well by the standard Black-Scholes framework.
+This matters because hedging decisions are often based on model outputs such as delta, and if the model does not reflect market behavior well, hedge performance may suffer.
+The project is especially focused on **out-of-the-money put options**, since these contracts are often more sensitive to downside moves and changing volatility conditions.

 ---

-## 2. Model Setup
+## Model Setup

 The underlying forward price is modeled under the risk-neutral forward measure using the lognormal SABR framework: